Travel Vaccines and Advice for Vanuatu

 See our vaccinations page to learn more about these infections and vaccines.
 Ready to protect yourself?
 Book your travel health appointment today by calling or schedule online now.

-Do I Need a Visa For Vanuatu?
+Do I Need a Visa for Vanuatu?

 You will not need a visa if you visit the country as a tourist and plan to stay up to 30 days.